Table of Contents

 Time and again, the world has heard controversies around privacy, hacking, rumours and unverified news and a number of other negative folds of the world wide web.
 Despite these occurrences, the world has not stopped embracing the internet and social media.
+This article further talks about social media trends in 2020.

 Today, with more than 3.5 billion users across the globe, social media has touched roughly 46 percent of the world’s population.
 That said, global digital trends show no sign of slowing.
 Now that you have a blurred image of the vast world of social media in your mind, it’s time you get acquainted with what social media trends that will work for your business in 2020.